Your Privacy and Security

 To opt out of being tracked by Google Analytics across all websites click here.

-You have a number of rights as a data subject.
-Please note that these rights do not apply in all circumstances.
+Your rights as a data subject (please note that these do not apply in all circumstances), may include:

 Subject Access Request

-Please note that if you are making a request on behalf of someone else (such as a parent on behalf of their child), we may need identification from these individuals, as well as a signed letter of authority from them confirming that they are happy for you to act on their behalf and for us to release their data to you.
+Please note that if you are making a request on behalf of someone else we may need identification, as well as a signed letter of authority from them confirming that they are happy for you to act on their behalf and for us to release their personal data to you.
 We may also need identification from you before we can release your personal data.

-Once we have received your written request and confirmed your identity, we will have 30 calendar days to fulfil your request.
-Where for some reason this will not be possible, for instance due to large volumes of data being involved, we are permitted by law to take up to an additional 30 days to fulfil your request.
-Where any such delay is anticipated we will inform of you this as soon as possible along with details of when we expect to be able to provide you with the requested documentation.
+Once we have received your request and confirmed your identity (if applicable), we will have one calendar month to fulfil your request.
+In some limited instances we will have an additional 2 months to fulfil your request.
+Where any such delay is anticipated we will inform of you this, as soon as possible, along with details of when we expect to be able to provide you with the requested personal data.

 Data Protection Officer